Agricultural Literacy Curriculum Matrix

 Activity 1: From Farm to Fork

-- Following the Interest Approach—Motivation, instruct students to collect their Where Does it Grow? food card from the map on the board.
+- Following the Interest Approach—Engagement, instruct students to collect their Where Does it Grow? food card from the map on the board.
 Once cards are collected, ask students, “What are the steps of getting food from the farm to our forks?”
 Allow students to offer their ideas, then display the Fruits and Vegetables from Farm to Fork image.

 - Explain that fruits and vegetables are grown on farms all across the world.
 After they are harvested, they are processed.
 This could mean simply washing, sorting, and packaging the produce or could involve other processes like turning apples into applesauce or cucumbers into pickles.
 The produce is then transported to a retail market, such as a grocery store, where it is purchased by the consumer.